-- Sponsors must feel they own the project and have to protect it, and yet, they shouldn’t hesitate to cancel the project if it loses its justification.
+- Sponsors must feel they own the project and have to protect it, yet they shouldn’t hesitate to cancel the project if it loses its justification.

-- When possible, don’t have a single person as the sponsor for all projects because all constants have a tendency to fade and lose their meaning.
+- When possible, you shouldn’t have a single person as the sponsor for all projects because all constants have a tendency to fade and lose their meaning.

-- Don’t appoint a single person as the sponsor and the project manager for the same project (unless it’s a single-person project) because they will be distracted by the concrete project management responsibilities and forget about their relatively abstract duties as a sponsor.
+- You shouldn’t appoint a single person as the sponsor and the project manager for the same project (unless it’s a single-person project) because they will be distracted by the concrete project management responsibilities and forget about their relatively abstract duties as a sponsor.

 - Project managers and sponsors should not be micro-managers.